 I submitted my application, now what?
 Applications are reviewed twice monthly.
 Please be patient!
 Feel free to check with us via email if you aren't sure your submission went through.
 Good photos and descriptions will help your application be processed in a timely manner.
 Applicants are weighed on quality, packaging, uniqueness and similarity to items already in the store, and well, if we think it'll sell in our market.

 What is the consignment split?
-60% artist 40% shop for art and handmade goods, 70% artist 30% shop for music.
+60% artist 40% shop for art and handmade goods, 70% artist 30% shop for workshops.
 There are no monthly rent or fees above that.